ssube/prometheus-sql-adapter/README.md

 - run `./scripts/schema-grant.sh [role-name] grafana`
 - create a role for each human instance to read
 - run `./scripts/schema-grant.sh [role-name] human`

+The schema scripts are idempotent and safe to run repeatedly, including `schema-create.sh`.

+Non-breaking upgrades can be performed by running the schema scripts again, in the same order.

 ## Schema